Skip to main content

 Metronidazole and pregnancy

-You can use metronidazole while you're pregnant.
+You may be able to use metronidazole while you're pregnant.

 Metronidazole and breastfeeding